slavielle/shore/README.md

 Dockerhut is mainly a bunch of bash scripts an a fiew tricks around docker. it use only one container aiming to host runtime environment tools (such as Apache, php, MySQL) and buidling tools (such as gulp, sass, ect) of a project.
 This way you can easily achive and restore or share your docker image with colleague working on the same projet

 ## Disclaimer
-I'm not a experimented developper on bash script development.
+* I'm not a experimented developper on bash script development.
 My code could certainly be improved.

-So far I tested it on my Ubuntu Xenial Xerus so bare with me if it chashes on other linux systems.
+* So far I tested it on my Ubuntu Xenial Xerus so bare with me if it chashes on other linux systems.

-Docker version I used is : Docker version 1.12.0, build 8eab29e.
+* Docker version I used is : Docker version 1.12.0, build 8eab29e.
 Let's consider it as a minimal version.
 If you experiencing a problem with higher Docker versions or if it works fine with lower Docker versions please let me know.

 and Whatever, feel free to collaborate and pull request me :)

 ## Requirments
+* Linux system (I didn't test using boot2Docker on others plathform, let me now if it works well),

-Install docker 1.12.0 or higher (https://get.docker.com/)
+* Docker 1.12.0 or higher installed (https://get.docker.com/)

 ## Installing Dockerhut